The history of man is dominated by, and reflects, the amount of available energy

 Capitals can be exchanged with stakeholders.
 For example, the chair may be exchanged for financial capital and depending on its price, quality etc also into social capital in the form of brand and reputation.

-In broad terms, the efficiency of conversion/exchange of capitals is determined by three factors:
+In broad terms, the efficiency of conversion/exchange of capitals (the value proposition or impact) is determined by several factors:

 the transaction costs of transformation;